 Wondering how exactly you ended up with a breakout in the first place?
-Our MDacne dermatologist is here to explain ALL the things to know about how acne REALLY develops, and also how to get rid of it.
+Our MDacne dermatologist is here to explain everything about how acne REALLY develops and how to get rid of it.

 Our sebaceous glands produce an oily substance called sebum.
-This sebum empties onto the skin surface through the opening of the follicle, called a pore.
+This sebum empties onto the skin surface through the follicle's opening, called a pore.

-When you have acne, the skin cells at the opening of the pore produce a plug.
-This plug prevents sebum from reaching the surface of the skin through a pore and causes the sebaceous gland to enlarge.
+When you have acne, the skin cells at the pore's opening produce a plug.
+This plug prevents sebum from reaching the skin's surface through a pore and causes the sebaceous gland to enlarge.
 The larger quantity of clogged oil in the gland makes it easier for the acne bacteria to grow.

-All making sense?
 Cool.
 Now, back to the acne bacteria.
 These bacteria produce chemicals and enzymes and attract white blood cells that cause inflammation.
-(Inflammation is a characteristic reaction of tissues to disease or injury and is marked by four signs: Swelling, redness, heat and pain.)
+(Inflammation is a characteristic reaction of tissues to disease or injury and is marked by four signs: Swelling, redness, heat, and pain.)

 So — that’s how it goes down.
 But WHY?
 Here’s why.

 The causes of acne are a mix of genetic factors and hormonal changes.
-Genetics determine the sensitivity of our individual sebaceous glands to hormones.
+Genetics determine the sensitivity of our sebaceous glands to hormones.
 Acne will be more severe in people with high gland sensitivity to these hormones.
-Higher levels of testosterone or other hormones can cause acne in people with normal or low glands androgen sensitivity, too.
+Higher testosterone levels or other hormones can cause acne in people with normal or low glands androgen sensitivity.

-We all wanna kick acne outta our lives for good.
-To clear your skin, make sure you’re using the right topical anti-acne ingredients for your specific skin type (If you haven’t checked it out yet, you can take a selfie with our free MDacne app and we’ll assess your skin for you!), avoid foods that can increase breakouts and always use oil-free sunscreens and the right cosmetics.
-If you wanna learn more about all-things acne prevention, keep reading our blogs!
+We all want to kick acne out of our lives for good.
+To clear your skin, make sure you’re using the right topical anti-acne ingredients for your specific skin type (If you haven’t checked it out yet, you can take a selfie with our free MDacne app, and we’ll assess your skin for you!), avoid foods that can increase breakouts and always use oil-free sunscreens and the right cosmetics.
+If you want to learn more about acne prevention, keep reading our blogs!
 We want to keep you as informed as possible about how to clear your breakouts.